acdundore/optiseek/docs/particle_swarm_optimization.md

 |---|---|
 | input_function : *function* | Function that the algorithm will use to search for an optimum.<br/> \*args will be passed to the function within the solver. |
 | var_list : *list of variables* | List of variables (see variable types) to define the search space.<br/> These correspond to the arguments of the objective function<br/> and must be in the exact same order. |
+| fst : *bool* | Flag for fuzzy self-tuning of parameters by the method outlined <br/>by Nobile et. al. If true, the parameter values for each particle are <br/>automatically defined at each iteration according to fuzzy logic. <br/>In this case, inputs for n_particles, weight, phi_p, and phi_g will <br/>be ignored.
+If false, global parameter values as input by the user <br/>will be used for standard particle swarm optimization.
 | linspaced_initial_positions : *bool* | If true, creates a linearly spaced set of points in each search<br/> dimension, and the initial positions of the population are set to<br/> mutually exclusive combinations of these points.
 This guarantees<br/> that there will be no empty spots in a single dimension.
 If false,<br/> random initial positions are chosen. |
 | results_filename : *string* | If a file name is passed (ending in '.csv'), the results will be written<br/> to this file after each function evaluation.
 This can noticeably slow<br/> down solution iterations for quick objective functions.
 For greedy<br/> functions, it can be beneficial to do this in case the script is<br/> interrupted. |
 | n_particles : *int* | Number of particles to use in the particle swarm population.
 If<br/> set to `None`, the population size will be based on the heuristic<br/> 10 + 2 \* sqrt(n_dims), where n_dims is the dimensionality of<br/> the search space.
 This is typically sufficient to explore the<br/> whole search space. |